mom-2236/titanfall_research/docs/vertical_titanfall_2_to_source.md

 > *Editor's note - The exact language depends on what you have installed.
 If you don't have "englishclient_" `_dir.vpk`'s, then use whatever other language is present.
 You're looking for a `_dir.vpk` file regardless of the language, for the `mp_common` set.

 **STEP 3.**) Open Crowbar, and decompile your model into its component .smds.
 Unlike other Source games, Titanfall 2 .mdl files contain all necessary mesh and model information.
 For the sake of this tutorial, we'll be porting the model `robot_stalker.mdl`.
 Also check my workshop for other ports to base your work off of, if you so desire.
 Most models consist of a handful of meshes.
-Important note: Despite seemingly decompiling them, Crowbar 0.56 does not support Titanfall 2 animations, which are stored in `.mdl` files suffixed: `_core`, `_workspace`, _embark, etc. This DOES include ref animations, which can be very troublesome.
+Important note: Despite seemingly decompiling them, Crowbar 0.56 does not support Titanfall 2 animations, which are stored in `.mdl` files suffixed: `_core`, `_workspace`, `_embark`, etc. This DOES include ref animations, which can be very troublesome.
 More on that in Section 3.

 ![Stalker models collected in a directory](https://web.archive.org/web/https://files.facepunch.com/forum/upload/109991/095253a3-1d9c-44b7-a1d3-0fc4f28626dd/image.png)